 AT&T mobile hotspot

-T-Mobile technically includes a mobile hotspot on all of its plans, but its cheapest unlimited plan, Essentials, only lets you tether devices at 3G speeds.
+T-Mobile technically includes a mobile hotspot on all of its plans, but its cheapest unlimited plan, Essentials, only allows you to tether devices at 3G speeds.
 What exactly those 3G speeds translate to is unclear.
 As one T-Mobile customer service rep wrote, “We can’t guarantee exactly what your 3G speed experience is going to be like.
 Speeds will vary depending on signal and tower proximity.”
 According to OpenSignal testing, this translates to around 4.6 Mbps.
-That’s enough to stream Hulu, but slightly below Netflix’s recommended speed.
+That’s enough to use the T-Mobile mobile hotspot to stream Hulu, but slightly below Netflix’s recommended speed.

 Verizon mobile hotspot

 Verizon’s mobile hotspots are included on all unlimited plans that cost $80/mo. and above for one line.
-You’ll get between 15GB and 30GB at 4G speeds, then Verizon lowers your speed to 600 Kbps.
+With a Verizon mobile hotspot, you’ll get between 15GB and 30GB at 5G speeds, then Verizon lowers your speed to 600 Kbps.
 This is enough to stream music, but probably not video.
 You’ll still be able to browse the internet and check email, but it’ll probably take longer than you’d like.

 Setting up a mobile hotspot on your phone usually only takes a few clicks.
 Before you get started, make sure your phone plan actually includes a mobile hotspot.
 You can do this by logging into your account and checking your plan’s features.